grebtsew/Object-and-facial-detection-in-python/Learning & Documentation/README.md

 # Learning & Documentation
 During my learning process of Object detection and AI I read a lot of articles and followed a few tutorials while also doing a couple of university courses on general AI usages.
 One reason I decided to create this repository was to help with the learning process for future generations.
 I have tried a couple of models for object and facial detection in python3.
-In this repo I share some of the problems and solutions I had during my learning process with some of my comments on the subject.
-Only code in Own_Implementation can solo-run, but other code can also be interesting to look at or copy into finished tutorials described below.
+In this repo I share some of the problems and solutions I had during my learning process with some of my comments on the subject.Code in this folder cannot solo run but can be interesting to look at or copy into finished tutorials described below.
 Make sure to read through all repo-readme files in the linked repos below and star repos you like.

 In folder `Create Models in Tensorflow` I have also added a short tutorial on how to create your own models and neural networks ready to be served by `Tensorflow Serving`.

 # This is my process of learning how to work with Tensorflow and later Dlib

-# First tutorial
+## First tutorial
 I found this beginner-friendly tutorial to be great, probably the best tutorial out there! https://pythonprogramming.net/introduction-use-tensorflow-object-detection-api-tutorial/